harishvc/challenges/README.md

 7. Matrix
    7.1 [Print the matrix from outside to inside (Spiral)](https://github.com/harishvc/challenges/blob/master/matrix-spiral-print.py) :boom:
    7.2 [Given a two dimentional matrix where values are increasing.
 Search for a target value](https://github.com/harishvc/challenges/blob/master/two-dimensional-array-number-exist.py) :thumbsup:  :notes:
+   7.3 Find #rectangles in a binary 2D matrix
 8. [Number of perfect squares between two given numbers](https://github.com/harishvc/challenges/blob/master/count-perfect-squares.py)
 9. Find the coordinates of the rectangle in the 2 dimensional list  [TODO]